If you’re working in internal communications, you’ll know how important it is to have an idea of who you’re talking to.

 These snapshots allow you to develop a more sophisticated style of communication.
 With these personas, you can understand your user’s needs, behaviors and experience and create strategies which will help your audience respond better to your message.

 Sales and marketing people have been using personas to tailor their message to a set of distinct personalities for years.
-Its success as a technique has helped it become popular with internal communication experts more recently.
+Its success as a technique has helped it become popular with internal communication experts more recently, so there’s no reason why you can’t use these tactics to create a sales or marketing intranet using personas for these departments, or any department in your organization.

 Personas address differentials within a company.
 The main differences in a workforce are: